SRA code of conduct for firms: What do the new SRA rules mean for you?

 The SRA have made it clear that it is up to firms how they run their individual businesses, however this change means it will become a regulatory issue if “poor working cultures start to impact staff wellbeing, behaviour and ultimately standards of service to the public” (Paul Philip, SRA Chief Executive).

-The guidance published to accompany the new rules gives examples of what could be considered a serious regulatory failure.
+The guidance published to accompany the new SRA rules gives examples of what could be considered a serious regulatory failure.
 These include “where the work environment does not support the delivery of appropriate outcomes and services to clients.
 Or creates a culture in which unethical behaviour can flourish or where staff are persistently unable to raise concerns or have issues addressed.”

-The new rules demonstrate the SRA is willing to regulate to initiate cultural change in law firms.
+The new rules demonstrate the SRA is willing to initiate cultural change in law firms.
 For anyone who has worked in a high-pressure law firm, the link between culture, wellbeing and client service standards is incontrovertible.
 The point at which the SRA will intervene to address what it sees as issues will no doubt become clearer as the changes bed in.

 Workplace culture is under the spotlight across all sectors.
 The new SRA wellbeing at work rules provide a good opportunity to ensure everyone in your firm understands their role and responsibility in fostering a positive workplace culture.